-The admission process for the Associate in Arts, Associate in Science, and Associate in Applied Science degrees requires the initial application and proof of high school completion and/or transcripts of postsecondary work.
+The admission process for the Associate in Arts, Associate in Science, Associate in Fine Arts, or the Associate in Engineering degrees requires the initial application and proof of high school completion and/or transcripts of postsecondary work.
 If the student received an associate's degree or higher from a regionally accredited institution, proof of high school completion is not required.
 If the student is applying for veteran's benefits, all official transcripts (high school, college, or GED) are required.
 Health examinations, reference forms, and other documents may also be required to participate in clinical or practical training courses in certain programs.
 All admission documents become the property of the college and are not to be copied for release to students or third parties.

 Admission to certain Health Technologies programs is limited.
 Applicants should review the admissions steps for limited-enrollment health programs for further admissions information.
 These programs may require developmental and/or preparatory courses prior to admission.
 As such, the college emphasizes that applicants considering these programs seek career guidance.
 Through information sessions and counseling conferences held before admission to these programs, applicants may obtain assistance in setting realistic goals.